dzakwanalifi/palestine-israel-x-sentiment/README.md

 ![Project Infographics](https://github.com/dzakwanalifi/palestine-israel-x-sentiment/blob/681494846cc31c252b2ccae09b32b5c4bee1ab08/Palestine%20Israel%20Sentiment%20Analysis%20Infographics.png)

 ## Project Overview
-"Uncovering Bias" is a comprehensive sentiment analysis project focusing on the opinions and biases of US netizens regarding the Palestine-Israel conflict, particularly on social media platform "Platform X." This project aims to objectively analyze sentiments, identify prevalent emotions, and uncover potential biases in public opinion.
+"#UncoveringBias" is a comprehensive sentiment analysis project focusing on the opinions and biases of US netizens regarding the Palestine-Israel conflict, particularly on social media platform "Platform X." This project aims to objectively analyze sentiments, identify prevalent emotions, and uncover potential biases in public opinion.

 ## Motivation
 The Palestine-Israel conflict often generates global attention and diverse opinions.
 Social media platforms are crucial outlets for such discussions, but they also can reflect and perpetuate biases.
 This project investigates whether these platforms exhibit any biases in user sentiments and discussions about this conflict.